An Introduction to Activities of Daily Living (ADLs)

 Measuring Activities of Daily Living

 Measuring a person’s capacity to perform ADLs is a routine assessment that provides insight into whether the individual requires more support in their day-to-day life.
-Inability to perform ADLs may lead to serious harm, for example, a person who has difficulty mobilising will be at greater risk of falling (Edemekong et al. 2020).
+The inability to perform ADLs may lead to serious harm, for example, a person who has difficulty mobilising will be at greater risk of falling (Edemekong et al. 2023).

 There are a variety of tools that can be used to assess a person’s ADLs.
 One such tool used in Australia is the Resource Utilisation Groups - Activities of Daily Living (RUG-ADL), which measures four ADLs: bed mobility, toileting, transfer and eating (DoH 2021).

-Clients are assessed in these four categories and assigned a score between one and five for each, with a score of one indicating that the client can perform the task independently or with supervision only, and a score of five indicating that the client requires two or more people to physically assist them in order to perform the task (DoH 2021).
+Clients are assessed in these four categories and assigned a score between 1 and 5 for each, with a score of 1 indicating that the client can perform the task independently or with supervision only, and a score of 5 indicating that the client requires two or more people to physically assist them in order to perform the task (DoH 2021).

 Note: Not every category uses every score.